alshukairi/MLMAS-Framework-AAMAS23/README.md

 ML-MAS: a Hybrid AI Framework for Self-Driving Vehicles.
 Shukairi, H. A.; and Cardoso, R. C. In Proceedings of the 22nd International Conference on Autonomous Agents and MultiAgent Systems, of AAMAS '23, 2023.

-# Instructions

-A step-by-step guide on the installation and running the experiments is available here: https://github.com/alshukairi/MLMAS-Framework-AAMAS23/blob/main/documents/InstructionManual.pdf

 ```
 @inproceedings{Cardoso23a,
 author = {Hilal Al Shukairi and Rafael C. Cardoso},